About arc42

 Backend Framework

-The system should include a backend aiming to support efficient API interactions and robust user management.
+The backend should use a scalable platform such as Node.js, Django, or Spring Boot to support API interactions and user management.

 Database

-The system must use a database to store user data, game progress, and question history efficiently.
+A relational or NoSQL database (e.g., PostgreSQL, MongoDB) must be used to store user data, game progress, and question history efficiently.

 Cloud Deployment

-The application must be deployed on a cloud-based infrastructure (e.g., AWS, Azure, or Google Cloud) to ensure availability and scalability.
+The application must be deployed on a cloud-based infrastructure (e.g., AWS, Azure, Google Cloud or Oracle) to ensure availability and scalability.

 External API Integration